Master of / Postgraduate Diploma in Professional Accounting (Mixed-mode)

 - A Bachelor's degree in business# awarded by a recognised tertiary institution;

-- A Bachelor's degree other than in business awarded by a recognised tertiary institution plus evidence equivalent to the completion of pre-entry course(s) designated by the School of Accounting and Finance of PolyU; or
+- A non-business Bachelor's degree awarded by a recognised tertiary institution plus evidence of completion of fundamental business course(s) deemed acceptable by the School of Accounting and Finance of PolyU.

 If you are not a native speaker of English, and your Bachelor's degree or equivalent qualification is awarded by institutions where the medium of instruction is not English, you are expected to fulfil the following minimum English language requirement for admission purpose, unless otherwise specified by individual programmes concerned: